oodoow/ApifyTutorial/README.md

 Same with Cheerio Clawler by using proxyConfiguration paramater in Cheerio Clawler constructor.
 With Puppeteer Clawler you need to restart browser to rotate proxy.
 You can use retireInstanceAfterRequestCount property to set number of request after which the proxy should be rotated or you can implement more intelligent way to retire browser after unsuccessful requests.
 ###### Try to set up the Apify Proxy (using any group or auto) in your browser.
 This is useful for testing how websites behave with proxies from specific countries (although most are from the US).
 You can try Switchy Omega extension but there are many more.
 Were you successful?
-It works for 'groups-BUYPROXIES94952', but not for example 'groups-RESIDENTIAL,country-FR' https://www.iplocation.net/ always show some US city and not from France as it should?
+No, did not work.
 Also could not find any list of possible country codes.
 ###### Name a few different ways a website can prevent you from scraping it.
 It can use captcha, it can embed information into media objects like images or it can just not response at all.
 ###### Do you know any software companies that develop anti-scraping solutions?
 Have you ever encountered them on a website?